demisto/content-docs/docs/partners/private-offer.md

 **Have a Private Offer Opportunity?** Please email the details of the request to: __xsoar.privateoffer@paloaltoneworks.com__.

 ## Private Offer Agreement
 The Agreement details the terms and conditions for delivering Partner content to a specific Customer through the XSOAR Marketplace.
-The Agreement represents a binding contract between the Partner and Palo Alto Networks (see sample here) (HYPERLINK THIS).
+The Agreement represents a binding contract between the Partner and Palo Alto Networks [(see sample here)](../doc_imgs/partners/PrivateOfferTermsAgreementSample.pdf).

 After the terms of the deal have been set and approved by the Partner, the XSOAR Partner Success Team (PST) will send the Partner a Private Offer Agreement via DocuSign.
 Once the Agreement is executed by the Partner, the rest of the process can continue.